SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at West Virginia University Robert C. Byrd Health Sciences Center School of Medicine discussed various topics including institutional actions, personal attributes not on applications, academic weaknesses, future healthcare implications, and ethical traits gained in college.
-The interview format may have been an MMI as respondents mentioned non-disclosure agreements, with questions ranging from specific academic challenges to broader inquiries about healthcare and personal experiences.
+Students said most difficult question asked at West Virginia University Robert C. Byrd Health Sciences Center School of Medicine discussed a wide range of topics, including institutional actions on their records, future healthcare implications of elections, weaknesses in their applications, and memorization techniques for drug mechanisms.
+The interview format may have been an MMI, as some responses alluded to nondisclosure agreements, while others focused on standard questions about academic performance, career goals, and personal attributes.

 How long was the interview?